awsdocs/amazon-traffic-mirroring-guide/doc_source/tm-example-inbound-tcp-udp.md

   + A traffic mirror target \(Target B\) for Appliance B
   + A traffic mirror filter \(Filter 2\) with a traffic mirror rule for the UDP inbound traffic

-## Step 1: Create a Traffic Mirror Target for Appliance A<a name="step-create-targetA"></a>
+## Step 1: Create a traffic mirror target for appliance a<a name="step-create-targetA"></a>

 Create a traffic mirror target for Appliance A \(Target A\)\.
 Depending on your configuration, the target is one of the following types:
 + The network interface of the monitoring appliance
 + The Network Load Balancer when the appliance is deployed behind one

-For more information, see [Create a Traffic Mirror Target](traffic-mirroring-target.md#create-traffic-mirroring-target)\.
+For more information, see [Create a traffic mirror target](traffic-mirroring-target.md#create-traffic-mirroring-target)\.

-## Step 2: Create a Traffic Mirror Target for Appliance B<a name="step-create-targetB"></a>
+## Step 2: Create a traffic mirror target for appliance b<a name="step-create-targetB"></a>

 Create a traffic mirror target \(Target B\) for Appliance B\.
 Depending on your configuration, the target is one of the following types:
 + The network interface of the monitoring appliance
 + The Network Load Balancer when the appliance is deployed behind one

-For more information, see [Create a Traffic Mirror Target](traffic-mirroring-target.md#create-traffic-mirroring-target)\.
+For more information, see [Create a traffic mirror target](traffic-mirroring-target.md#create-traffic-mirroring-target)\.

-## Step 3: Create a Traffic Mirror Filter with a Rule for TCP Traffic<a name="step-create-filter-tcp"></a>
+## Step 3: Create a traffic mirror filter with a rule for TCP traffic<a name="step-create-filter-tcp"></a>

 Create a traffic mirror filter \(Filter 1\) with the following inbound rule for TCP traffic\.
-For more information, see [Create a Traffic Mirror Filter](traffic-mirroring-filter.md#create-traffic-mirroring-filter)
+For more information, see [Create a traffic mirror filter](traffic-mirroring-filter.md#create-traffic-mirroring-filter)

-**Traffic Mirror Filter Rule for Inbound TCP Traffic**
+**Traffic mirror filter rule for inbound TCP traffic**

 | Option | Value |
 | --- | --- |